 Standard 1: Strategic Leadership Principal Resident Current Self- Rating Experiences to Master the Standard Competencies the Experience will Utilize Artifacts and Documentation of Mastery Mentor Approval (Initial Indicating Your Support) Executive Coach Approval (Initial Indicating Your Support) Specialized Trainings (How did they relate to each standard for you?
 What did you learn?)

 A. School □Not

 vision, Demonstrated

 Mission and

 Strategic □Developing

-Goals: The .
-0
+Goals: The

 school's identity, in □Proficient

 part, is derived from the □Accomplished

 vision, mission, □Distinguished

 values, belief

 and goals of

 the school, the

 processes

 used to

 establish

 these

 attributes, and

 the ways they

 are embodied

 in the life of

 the school

 community.

 B. Leading □Not

 Change: The Demonstrated

-school Domonotratoa
+school

-executive □ Dayalanina
+executive □ Developing

-articulates a □Developing
+articulates a

-vision and
+vision and □Proficient

-□Proficient

 implementatio

 n strategies for □Accomplished

-improvements
+improvements □ Accomplianed

-and changes □Distinguished
+and changes □ p : ::

-which result in
+which result in □Distinguished

 improved

 achievement

 for all

 students.

 C. School □Not

 Improvement Demonstrated

 Plan: The Demonstrated

-school
+school □ Dovoloping

-□Developing

-improvement
+improvement □Developing

-plan provides □Proficient
+plan provides

-the structure
+the structure □Proficient

-for the vision. □Accomplished
+for the vision.

+□Accomplished

 Values, goals

-and changes Distinguished
+and changes □Distinguished

-necessary for □Distinguished
+necessary for

 improved

 achievement

 for all

 students.

-SIUUEIIIS.
+1 ı

-D. □Not
+D □Not

 Distributive Demonstrated

 leadership:

-The school □Developing
+The school □ Developing

-executive
+executive -

 creates and □Proficient

-utilizes 1011010111
+utilizes

 processes to □Accomplished

-distribute
+distribute : .555p564

-leadership and □ Dietinguiehe d
+leadership and □Distinguished

-decision □Distinguished
+decision

 making

 throughout the

 school.

 or Practicing Princi pals: Evidence or documentation to s support rating:

 provement Plan.

-er Working Conditions
+er Working Condition

-Evidence of of School Improvemen nt Team.
+of School Improveme

 hievement and testin

-of school vision, miss and goals.
+of school vision, miss

-of stakeholder involve valve, belief and sta atement.
+of stakeholder involve , valve, belief and sta atement.

-f shared decision-ma
+f shared decision-ma king and distributed l leadership.

-es Feedback. ·
+es Feedback.

 Other:

-Describe your growth or lack of growth fo r each sub-standard over time.
+Gap Analysis: [ Describe your growth or lack of growth fo r each sub-standard l over time.

-, , g

-Resources/Support/Experiences/Skills Needed to Complete the Improvement Plan
+Resources/Sup Resources/Support/Experiences/Skills Needed to Complete the Improvement Plan